 If you find your resume is not gaining the attention you want it to, perhaps your specialty isn’t clear to the reader.
 Don’t try and hide what position you are applying for; make it obvious right from the get-go, so the reader knows to start matching up your experience and skills with the job they are hiring for.
 In addition to your name, your main area of expertise should be large, bold, and near the top of the page.

-If you don’t focus your resume and cover letter, you will miss your job target.
+If you don’t focus your resume and cover letter on the position, you will miss job opportunities.

 The introductory or profile paragraph should convey your related experience as well.
-For instance, in the school librarian/media specialist example below, you will note the writer’s apparent reference to expertise in library management and technology integration.
+For instance, in the school librarian/media specialist example below, you will note the writer’s apparent reference to library management and technology integration expertise.
 A hiring administrator knows the job applicant has these two critical skills.

 If you are a brand new teacher, who doesn’t have a defined specialty to declare, you may want to replace the title of “School Librarian/Media Specialist” with “Seeking the position of School Librarian/Media Specialist.”
-Use the introductory paragraph to highlight a few points that are relevant to the sought after position, including experience, skills, and proven methods or strategies.
+Use the introductory paragraph to highlight a few relevant points to the desired position, including experience, skills, and proven methods or strategies.

 Review the complete School Librarian / Media Specialist Resume Sample